-Any nominated employee may be selected after 1 year of service for a $45,000 grant to pursue advanced studies or training in an area vital to the GVI.
+Eligible employees may be nominated after 1 year of service for a $45,000 grant to pursue advanced studies or training in an area vital to the GVI.
 Nominations are received by the Virgin Islands Board of Education.

 Virgin Islands Public Manager® (CPM) Program